ultimate-notion/ultimate-notion/docs/getting_started.md

 pip install ultimate-notion
 ```
 Ultimate Notion needs at least Pyton 3.10.
 Depending on your system, you might need to use [pyenv], [conda], etc. to
-install a more uptodate version.
+install a more recent version.

 ## Creating an integration